 Regarding the regional distribution of travelers, luxury still resides in West, with North America and Western Europe accounting for 64% of outbound luxury trips, although it makes up only 18% of the world’s population.
 The largest growth prospects of luxury travel are being given to South Asia, Southeast Asia and Emerging Europe, with all three surpassing 8% growth in terms of CAGR in 2015 to 2025.

-Given the variety of luxury travel, you may already guess that the sector is not that small, neither in terms of number of travelers, nor dollars spent on their trips.
+Given the variety of luxury travel, you may already guess that the sector is not that small.
+Neither in terms of the number of travelers nor dollars spent on their trips.

 Hard data confirms the increasing importance of luxury travel.
 According to Amadeus, luxury travel is growing faster than overall travel.
-The driver of luxury travel is not that distinct of factors driving general travel industry.
-The rise of middle classes in developing and already large proportion of middle class in developed economies, and luxury becomes less exclusive.
+The driver of luxury travel is not that distinct factors driving the general travel industry.
 The rise of travel expenditure can be explained by experiential spending positively correlating with society enrichment.

 What is Luxury Travel all About?

-As with changing customer segments, age and values and attitudes, these changes manifest themselves in luxury.
-It is no more all about high-class dining, pools, and the most expensive furniture in your hotel room.
+Customer segments, age, values and attitudes are changing.
+Consequently, these changes manifest themselves in luxury.
+It is no more all about high-class dining, or a number of pools available.

 “As the average consumer becomes older (as it is in Western Europe and North America), luxury becomes more about enrichment than materialism” said Ian Yeoman, Travel Futurologist.
-Luxury travel is traditionally defined by high service level, high product quality standards, and exclusiveness (unique or niche services), along with VIP privacy and security.
+Luxury travel is traditionally defined by high service level, high product quality standards, and exclusiveness.
+Unique or niche services are coupled with privacy and security.

 So, where is the change?

 First, the change is related to demographics.
-With the dominating markets of Western Europe and North America constrained with ageing, more and more travelers are willing to spend on wellness travel.
-From SPAs to sports competitions to resorts and other health-conscious preferred travel experiences, wellness is expected to shape the high-end travel.
+Dominating markets of Western Europe and North America constrained with aging.
+Thus, more and more travelers are willing to spend on wellness travel.
+From SPAs to sports competitions to resorts, wellness is expected to shape high-end travel.

 Transformative travel was a travel trend of 2018 that continues in 2019 and beyond.
-The travel experiences that empower people to make meaningful and lasting changes in their lives are still in; the health-conscious travelers are simply spending more time and dedication to take care of their bodies and minds.
+Travel experiences empower people to make meaningful and lasting changes in their lives.
+Health-conscious travelers are simply spending more time and dedication to take care of their bodies and minds.
 As per Alison Gilmore, the ILTM’s Portfolio Director “every trip is expected to enhance the physical, mental and social wellbeing of the traveler, transformation is the very promise of travel(..)”

-The growing awareness of environmental issues and promotion of sustainable actions in Western Europe and North America is likely to cause the emergence of luxury travelers preferring sustainable and conscious travel over mass tourism.
-Conscious travel, just like previously mentioned wellness travel trend is related to and arises from the transformative travel, namely the expectation of travel to change and transform traveler’ s everyday life and give a new outlook on the life upon returning back home.
+The growing awareness of environmental issues and the promotion of sustainable actions in Western Europe and North America is likely to cause the emergence of luxury travelers preferring sustainable and conscious travel over mass tourism.
+Conscious travel, just like the previously mentioned wellness travel trend is related to and arises from transformative travel, namely the expectation of travel to change and transform traveler’s everyday life and give a new outlook on life upon returning back home.
 As Lindsey Ueberroth, CEO of Preferred Hotels & Resorts puts it in her interview to travel news agency Skift, ”Conscious travel, I believe, is taking the idea of transformative travel to a new level (..)It’s about human rights and sustaining communities, and not just about sustainability.”
 It is indeed the trend to travel with the local communities in mind.
-However, the accessibility to experiences that are promoting human rights, community sustainability and others, are not always accessible to mainstream traveler, as the gap of interconnected travel service providers still pose a problem of accessing information and making the product quality and service level available for most of travelers.
+However, the accessibility to experiences that are promoting human rights, community sustainability, and others, are not always accessible to a mainstream traveler, as the gap of interconnected travel service providers still poses a problem of accessing information and making the product quality and service level available for most of the travelers.